 Merrett is believed to have paid visits from Sydney to the Bay of Islands in the late 1830s.
-Later he went to Auckland where he sought work as a surveyor, and then as a portrait and landscape painter, enjoying the patronage of Sir George Grey for a time.
-He also lived at New Plymouth in 1851 and at Whanganui the following year.
-He died in Wellington.
-A contemporary described him as “ a sort of broken down gentleman who used to do a bit of watercolour drawing but who was never looked upon as an artist’.
+Later, he went to Tāmaki Makaurau, where he sought work as a surveyor, and then as a portrait and landscape painter, enjoying the patronage of Sir George Grey for a time.
+He also lived at Ngāmotu New Plymouth in 1851 and at Whanganui the following year.
+He died in Te Whanganui-a-Tara.
+A contemporary described him as ‘a sort of broken down gentleman who used to do a bit of watercolour drawing but who was never looked upon as an artist’.

-These colourful yet rather naïve representations, one of the notable Ngapuhi rangatira Hone Heke Pokai (Heke), his wife Hariata and accompanying entourage, the other of a group of unidentified Maori women, are placed under the theme of taonga, despite their equally important relationship to other themes in this exhibition, including Mana-a-iwi.
+These colourful yet rather naïve representations, one of the notable Ngāpuhi rangatira Hōne Wiremu Heke Pōkai, his wife Hariata, and accompanying entourage, and the other of a group of unidentified Māori women, are placed under the theme of taonga, despite their equally important relationship to other themes in this exhibition, including Mana-a-iwi.

-In the other picture, such detailed emphasis on the kakahu (cloaks), ranging from korowai to hieke, is augmented again by huia feathers worn in the hair.
-Devoid of background scenery, these pictures document the material taonga, rather than the wearer’s biography, bearing in mind that in Maori culture both people and material possessions may be considered as taonga.
+In the other picture, such detailed emphasis on the kākahu (cloaks), ranging from korowai to hieke, is augmented again by huia feathers worn in the hair.
+Devoid of background scenery, these pictures document the material taonga, rather than the wearer’s biography, bearing in mind that in Māori culture both people and material possessions may be considered as taonga.

-No doubt artistic license entered into Merrett’s work, determining composition style and colour, for example.
-None the less, these detailed and somewhat extravagant paintings provide a valued record not only of how notable Maori people dressed but also how they were remembered and frequently represented by colonial artists.
+No doubt, artistic license entered into Merrett’s work, determining composition style and colour, for example.
+None the less, these detailed and somewhat extravagant paintings provide a valued record not only of how notable Māori people dressed but also how they were remembered and frequently represented by colonial artists.
 Their impressive characters live on far beyond their lifetimes, thanks to Merrett’s efforts and those of numerous other artists.
-Most significant too is the fact that in many Maori people’s eyes these people and their material accoutrements not to mention this picture itself, all constitute highly valued taonga tuku iho (lasting heirlooms) for gaze and wonderment of present and future generations.
+Most significant, too, is the fact that in many Māori people’s eyes these people and their material accoutrements, not to mention this picture itself, all constitute highly valued taonga tuku iho (lasting heirlooms) for gaze and wonderment of present and future generations.